Biržai Regional Park

 Biržai Regional Park covers 14659 ha in northern Lithuania near its border with Latvia.
 It was established in 1992 to preserve a distinctive karst landscape.
 About 20% of its area is covered by forest.

 The park is notable for its sinkholes, created by the dissolution of the gypsum underlying its soil.
-About 9,000 sinkholes have been identified; the most notable is the Karves uola (Cow's Cave), which is about 20 meters deep.
+About 9,000 sinkholes have been identified; the most notable is the Karvės ola (Cow's Cave), which is about 20 meters deep.
 In 1998 the use of pesticides and fertilizers in the area was restricted.